SoulFireMage/Katiya_Starship/content/mathsummaries/Arithmetic Geometry_ Leverage Map.md

 The zeta function Z(X, t) encodes the eigenvalues of Frobenius acting on cohomology.
 This is spectral information in the arithmetic context.

-Your "spectral echoes" intuition: different systems (curves, number fields, cognitive architectures) might have characteristic spectra that constrain their behavior.
+Our "spectral echoes" intuition: different systems (curves, number fields, cognitive architectures) might have characteristic spectra that constrain their behavior.

 **Modularity as unexpected unity:**